Colorado / Arapahoe County

 Healthcare

-Aurora residents benefit from excellent healthcare options, including major hospitals like UCHealth University of Colorado Hospital and Children’s Hospital Colorado.
-With 2.6 physicians per 1,000 people and over 90% health insurance coverage, access to medical care is strong and comprehensive.
+Aurora residents have access to quality healthcare, with major hospitals like UCHealth University of Colorado Hospital and Children's Hospital Colorado nearby.
+The community benefits from a high physician-to-resident ratio of 2.6 per 1,000 people and 90.5% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals